YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 =================

-Programming YottaDB in the `Go language <https://golang.org/>`_ is accomplished through a wrapper for `Simple API`_ functions that uses `cgo <https://golang.org/cmd/cgo/>`_ to provide a “yottadb” package for access from Go application code.
+Programming YottaDB in the `Go language <https://golang.org/>`_ is accomplished through a wrapper for `Simple API`_ threaded functions that uses `cgo <https://golang.org/cmd/cgo/>`_ to provide a “yottadb” package for access from Go application code.
+The wrapper must be installed on a system after YottaDB is installed.

 There are two Go APIs:

 - `Go Easy API`_ aims to be a straighforward, easy-to-use API to access YottaDB without limiting the functionality of YottaDB.
 The `Go Easy API`_ consists of `Go Easy API Functions`_ that use standard Go data types and structures.
-- `Go Simple API`_ aims to improve performance by reducing the overhead of copying between Go and YottaDB heaps by defining structures :code:`BufferT`, :code:`BufferTArray`, and :code:`KeyT` which are allocated in the YottaDB heap and pointed to by Go variables. `Simple API`_ functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions otherwise.
+- `Go Simple API`_ aims to improve performance by reducing copying between Go and YottaDB heaps by defining structures :code:`BufferT`, :code:`BufferTArray`, and :code:`KeyT` which are allocated in the YottaDB heap and pointed to by Go variables. `Simple API`_ functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions otherwise.

-Note: Go and M application code cannot exist in the same process.
-This does not apply to `triggers
+Except for `triggers
 <https://docs.yottadb.com/ProgrammersGuide/triggers.html>`_, which are
-written in M, i.e., triggers and Go application code can exist in the same process.
+written in M and which can exist in the same process as Go code because they run in a special, isolated, environment, Go code and M code cannot co-exist in the same processs.

 As the Go language has important differences from C (for example, it has structures with methods but lacks macros), below are Go-specific